-The revelations about Russian involvement in the hacking of the Democratic Party officials, intending to vault Trump over Clinton, have added more fuel to an already-explosive and exhausting election cycle.
+The revelations about Russian involvement in the hacking of the Democratic Party officials, intending to vault Trump over Clinton, have plagued the American public's consciousness since 2016.
 Why would Russia do this, especially as it's been revealed that Russian President Vladimir Putin was likely personally directing the operation?
 Enter Alexander Dugin, the political scientist known as “Putin’s Rasputin” or “Putin’s Brain”, as well as an occult fascist.
 He is also a sociology professor at the highly prestigious Moscow State University, a prolific writer, an advisor to key political and military figures and an articulator of a Kremlin-approved nationalist philosophy.

 He has also been on the U.S. sanctions list following Russia's takeover of Crimea for advocating the murder of Ukrainians, among other things.